wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 ### Tox {#tox}

-We can also use `tox` to run mypy with our other linters via `pre-commit` this allows for a unified workflow, and it is run in our CI.
+We can also use `tox` to run mypy with our other linters via `pre-commit`.
+This allows for a unified workflow, and it is run in our CI.

 ```